AusterweilLab/jarjar/README.md

 # The Python Module

 This module implements jarjar's functionality more fluidly within Python scripts.
-Importing the jarjar module provides a simple class, which is initialized by a default webhook and channel (but can be overridden), and sends messages like the shell command
+Importing the jarjar module provides a simple class, which is initialized by a default webhook and channel (which can be overridden), and sends messages like the shell command.

-Installation is simple: make sure the [`python/jarjar`](python/) folder is on your current path (e.g., copy it to your working directory, or your modules directory).
+Installation is simple:

+1. Make sure the [`python/jarjar`](python/) folder is on your current path (e.g., copy it to your working directory, or your modules directory).
-Make sure you've installed [`python-requests`](http://docs.python-requests.org/en/master/).
+2. Make sure you've installed [`python-requests`](http://docs.python-requests.org/en/master/).

 Then, you're good to go!
 You can use it as follows: